 The final number of performance-based RSUs earned will be determined by the Compensation Committee and the independent members of the Board, as applicable, upon the completion of the three-year performance period.
 All of the performance-based RSUs earned will vest at the end of the three-year performance period.
-No performance-based RSUs will vest if the named executive officer is no longer an employee at the end of the three-year period; provided, however, if the named executive officer's employment ends prior to the determination of the performance percentage due to (1) permanent disability or death or (2) retirement or termination other than for cause, after attaining both at least age sixty and at least ten years of service, then (a) one hundred percent of the shares issued upon settlement of a performance-based RSU grant awarded more than 365 days prior to the last day of employment will vest on the date the amount of shares underlying the performance-based RSU grant are determined at the end of the three-year performance period and (b) a pro-rata portion (based on the number of days the named executive officer was employed by the Company during the 365 day period) of the shares issued upon settlement of a performance-based RSU grant awarded less than 365 days prior to the last day of employment will vest on the date the amount of shares underlying the 365 day period) of the shares issued upon settlement of a performance-based RSU grant awarded less than 365 days prior to the last day of employment will vest on the date the amount of shares underlying the performance-based RSU grant are determined at the end of the three-year performance based RSU grant awarded less than 365 days prior to the last day of employment will vest on the date the amount of shares underlying the performance-based RSU grant are determined at the end of the three-year performance period.
+No performance-based RSUs will vest if the named executive officer is no longer an employee at the end of the three-year period; provided, however, if the named executive officer's employment ends prior to the determination of the performance percentage due to (1) permanent disability or death or (2) retirement or termination other than for cause, after attaining both at least age sixty and at least ten years of service, then (a) one hundred percent of the shares issued upon settlement of a performance-based RSU grant awarded more than 365 days prior to the last day of employment will vest on the date the amount of shares underlying the performance-based RSU grant are determined at the end of the three-year performance period and (b) a pro-rata portion (based on the number of days the named executive officer was employed by the Company during the 365 day period) of the shares issued upon settlement of a performance-based RSU grant awarded less than 365 days prior to the last day of employment will vest on the date the amount of shares underlying the performance-based RSU grant are determined at the end of the three-year performance period and (b) a pro-rata portion (based on the number of days the named executive officer was employed by the Company during the 365 days prior to the last day of employment will vest on the date the amount of shares underlying the performance-based RSU grant are determined at the end of the three-year performance period.

-To maintain a competitive equity compensation level relative to the competitive market, the 2018 equity award values at target for certain of the named executive officers were increased from the 2017 equity award values at target.
-Mr. Jagiela's 2018 equity award increased 5.2%, and the awards for Messrs.
-Beecher, Gray, Robbins, and Smith were increased 3.0%, 3.2%, 3.0% and 20.0% (in each case, for purposes of restricted stock units, value is based on the stock price on the date of grant), respectively.
+To maintain a competitive equity compensation level relative to the competitive market, the 2018 equity award values at target for the named executive officers were increased from the 2017 equity award values at target.
+Mr. Jagiela's 2018 equity award at target increased 5.2%, and the awards at target for Messrs.
+Beecher, Gray, Robbins, Smith, and Vahey were increased 3.0%, 3.1%, 3.0%, 20.0%, and 3.5% (in each case, for purposes of restricted stock units, value is based on the stock price on the date of grant), respectively.